-Executive protection after a terror attack
+Executive protection and transportation after a major terror attack

 Case study: what happens when a major terror attack has your people demanding immediate evacuation and you face a collapse in operations?